-Amur Maple (multi-stem) Acer ginnala '(multi-stem)'
+Amur Maple Acer ginnala

-Height: 20 feet Spread: 25 feet
+Height: 20 feet Spread: 20 feet

-Sunlight: O 0
+Sunlight: O D

 Hardiness Zone: 2a

 Description:

-The perfect ornamental tree for smaller home landscapes with incredible fall colors ranging from orange to scarlet and burgundy red, neat habit and colorful seeds in late summer; multi-stemmed selection is wide spreading and artistic when mature Ornamental Features Amur Maple (multi-stem) is primarily grown for its highly ornamental fruit.
+A choice small tree, among the hardiest of all maples; incredible fall colors ranging from orange to scarlet and burgundy red, neat habit and colorful seeds in late summer, one of the best accent trees for small home landscapes

+Ornamental Features

+Amur Maple is primarily grown for its highly ornamental fruit.
 It features abundant showy red samaras in late summer.
 It has dark green deciduous foliage.
 The lobed leaves turn outstanding shades of orange, scarlet and burgundy in the fall.

+Landscape Attributes

-Landscape Attributes Amur Maple (multi-stem) is a multi-stemmed deciduous tree with a more or less rounded form.
+Amur Maple is a deciduous tree with a more or less rounded form.
 Its relatively fine texture sets it apart from other landscape plants with less refined foliage.

 This is a relatively low maintenance tree, and should only be pruned in summer after the leaves have fully developed, as it may 'bleed' sap if pruned in late winter or early spring.
 It has no significant negative characteristics.

+Amur Maple is recommended for the following landscape applications;

+Amur Maple in fall Photo courtesy of NetPS Plant Finder

-Amur Maple (multi-stem) in fall Photo courtesy of NetPS Plant Finder
+Amur Maple in fall Photo courtesy of NetPS Plant Finder